 Have a question?
 National Park Service Rangers are on hand to assist visitors daily from 9:30 a.m. - 10 p.m. and provide interpretive programs throughout the day and upon request.

 Did you know there are two FDR memorials?

 President Roosevelt guided the United States through the Great Depression and World War II during four terms as president, so it’s only fitting that he be honored with a memorial on the National Mall.
 However, this was not his first memorial constructed in Washington, DC.
 Roosevelt once joked to his friend, Supreme Court Justice Felix Frankfurter, that if Congress ever made a monument in his honor, he would like it to be no larger than the size of his desk and placed in front of the National Archives.
 Obliging this request, Congress placed a desk size stone and a plaque in honor of FDR in that exact location.
 However, a few years later, Congress decided that this was not enough of a tribute and selected the memorial’s present day location for a much larger tribute.

 By now you have learned that the four outdoor “rooms” are symbolic of Roosevelt’s four terms as president and what the statues represent, but what about all of the waterfalls and fountains?

 There are many water features, all with their own meaning.
-There’s the water feature comprised of one large drop, which depicts the crash of the economy that led to the Great Depression; multiple stair-like drops are akin to the Tennessee Valley Authority dam-building project; there are chaotic falls at varying angles signifying World War II; and a still pool for Roosevelt's death.
+There’s the water feature comprised of one large drop, which depicts the crash of the economy that led to the Great Depression; multiple stair-like drops pay homage to the Tennessee Valley Authority dam-building project; there are chaotic falls at varying angles signifying World War II; and a still pool for Roosevelt's death.

 The water and more than seven acres of space to explore at the FDR Memorial provide for an educational and introspective experience you’re not soon to forget.

-Check out the rest of monuments and memorials on the National Mall!
+After you visit the FDR Memorial, explore the rest of the moving monuments and memorials on the National Mall.